modelscope/awesome-deep-reasoning/README.md

 * [SFT Memorizes, RL Generalizes](https://arxiv.org/pdf/2501.17161) - A research from DeepMind shows the effect of SFT and RL.
 * [Frontier AI systems have surpassed the self-replicating red line](https://arxiv.org/pdf/2412.12140) - A paper from Fudan university indicates that LLM has surpassed the self-replicating red line.
 * [LIMO](https://arxiv.org/pdf/2502.03387) - Less is More for Reasoning: Use 817 samples to train a model that surpasses the o1 level models.
+* [Underthinking of Reasoning models](https://arxiv.org/abs/2501.18585) - Thoughts Are All Over the Place: On the Underthinking of o1-Like LLMs